 National Landmark Study

-The Secretary is required to complete a study assessing the historical significance of additional properties in the State that are associated with the purposes of the Park and include an assessment for designating the properties as a National Historic Landmark.
+The legislation also required the Secretary to complete a study assessing the historical significance of additional properties in the State that are associated with the purposes of the Park and include an assessment for designating the properties as a National Historic Landmark.

 |5/8/13||Markell, Carper, Coons, Carney announce funding to restore Prime Hook National Wildlife Refuge|